Aaron’s Rod and the Battle of the Crocodiles

 “And Moses and Aaron went in unto Pharaoh, and they did so as the Lord had commanded: and Aaron cast down his rod before Pharaoh, and before his servants, and it became a serpent.

-During the time of the Exodus, the Egyptians worshipped a crocodile god named Sobek.
-Translated Tanniym (tan-neen) in Hebrew, and Souchos in Greek (LXX).
+During the time of the Exodus, the Egyptians worshipped a crocodile god named Sobek, which is translated tanniym in Hebrew and Souchos in Greek.

 When the day came, c.
-1491 BC, for Moses and Aaron to appear before Pharaoh, to command him, in the name of the Lord God, to let the Hebrew people go, the Bible says that Pharaoh demanded a miracle to prove what was being asserted.
-In response, Aaron’s rod turned into a tanniym (tan-neem), a marine or land monster.
+1491 BC, for Moses and Aaron to appear before Pharaoh to command him, in the name of the Lord God, to let the Hebrew people go, the Bible says that Pharaoh demanded a miracle to prove what was being asserted.
+In response, Aaron’s rod turned into a tanniym, a marine or land monster.

 The monster of Exodus 7:10, the dragon of Ezekiel 29:3 is the crocodile of the Nile River.
 Ezekiel told the Pharaoh of Egypt of his generation that God was going to put a hook in his jaws and capture him.
 These were words of judgment based on a historical precedent.